Are You Sure?

 Nine times out of ten the steps and results will be identical or at least similar to those you will read here but there might be tips or quirks worth learning in those vintage pages, so check 'em out.

 Another great source for these this is the Radio Museum website established in 2002.
-If you are a collector, you should subscribe and contribute.
+If you are a collector, you should both subscribe and contribute.

 With careful shopping on eBay, if you are patient, you should be able to get a similar setup for under $200.